Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h4>3.3.2 Chunking</h4>

-Figure 3.3.2 illustrate that instead of traditional chunking, Polars uses lazy evaluation with `scan_csv()`, allowing for deferred and optimized computation.
+Figure 3.3.2 illustrates that instead of traditional chunking, Polars uses lazy evaluation with `scan_csv()`, allowing for deferred and optimized computation.
 A filter was applied to extract transactions with an amount greater than 100, and `.collect()` was used to execute the operation only when necessary.

 <div align="center">
     <img src="Images/po2.png" alt="po2" width="600">